ababic/django-cogwheels/README.rst

 - Use custom Django models in place of the ones you provide.
 - Use custom python classes, objects or entire modules in place of the ones you provide.

 Goodness for app developers!
 ============================

-- A stable, documented, standardised approach for implementing overridable app-specific settings.
+- A stable, standardised, well-documented approach for implementing overridable app-specific settings.
 - Clearly define and communicate the deprecation status of app settings, giving you the flexibility to rename, replace or flag settings for removal over your project's lifecycle.
 User overrides defined using old setting names remain available to you, allowing you to continue to support them during the deprecation period.
 - Helpful, consistent error messages when default values provided for models, modules or other overridable object settings are invalid.
 - Cached imports for speedy access to models, modules and other importable python objects.